vdstack/mockit/README.md

 ## Mocking should be easy

-Until now, I found that mocking dependencies in Typescript is a bit of a pain: you're often forced to build complete fake implementations of your dependencies, which can be a bit tedious, especially as they grow more complex.
+Until now, I found that mocking dependencies in Typescript is a bit of a pain: you're often forced to build complete fake implementations of your dependencies, which can be a very tedious, especially as they grow more complex.

 **It is fragile when change occurs**.
-Extending the signature of a module (like adding another method to a class) should not force you to correct your mocks one by one.
+Extending the signature of a module (like adding another method to a class or interface) should not force you to correct your mocks one by one.
 Or worse, to use `@ts-ignore` and `@ts-expect-error` everywhere.

 With Mockit, it's as easy as a function call.